Unknown-6666/geo-code/VERTEX_AI_SETUP.md

 # Google Vertex AI Setup Guide

-This guide will help you set up Google Vertex AI as an additional AI provider for your Discord bot.
-Vertex AI provides high-quality AI models that can be used as a fallback when Gemini API is unavailable or rate-limited.
+This guide will help you set up Google Vertex AI as the primary AI provider for your Discord bot.
+Vertex AI provides high-quality AI models that offer advanced capabilities for all bot features.

 ## Prerequisites